MERNCraft/css-only-games-1/README.md

 ```
 Why?
 DRY!
 The duration of `10s` is defined in only one place.
 In the earlier version, you could set a different duration in each of the rulesets, and unexpected things could happen.

-The selector that you use for the different rulesets must apply to exactly the same element.
+The selector that you use for the different rules must apply to exactly the same element.
 The animation "belongs" to that element.
 The selectors used can look very different, so long as they refer to the same animated element.
-These rulesets would also work:
+These rules would also work:
 ```css
 body:has(input#paused:checked) a::after,
 input#play:checked ~ a::after {